toopieare/fall_detection/README.md

 **Sound-Based Fall Detection:**

-A new implementation using audio data to detect falls has been added.
+An alternative implementation using audio data to detect falls has been added.
 See the [Sound-Based Fall Detection README](sound-based/README.md). for more details.

 ## Problem Statement